michaelnmmeyer/gutenberg/README.md

      * - key: the ebook identifier.
      * - metadata: metadata extracted from the Gutenberg catalog.
 This is a JSON
      *   document.
 It contains the following fields:
+     *   - key: the ebook identifier (an unsigned integer).
-     *   - author: list of authors
+     *   - author: list of authors.
      *   - title: book title, as a list of strings.
 There is one string per title
      *     line.
 When a book title spans multiple lines, it is often the case that
      *     the title proper is on the first line, and subtitles follow.
-     *   - language: list of languages
+     *   - language: list of languages.
-     *   - subject: list of subjects
+     *   - subject: list of subjects.
      *   All strings are encoded to UTF-8 and normalized to NFC.
-     * - url: where to find the book (plain-text UTF-8 version) on the Gutenberg
-     *   website.
-This URL is not used for downloads because there are limitations
-     *   on the number of downloadable ebooks per day.
+     * - name: name of the file to download.
+Download URLs are generated
+     *   dynamically.
+Can be of two forms:
+     *   - 11716.txt, 11716-8.txt, 11716-0.txt, etc.
+     *   - etext96/zncli10.txt
+     * - encoding: encoding of the above file.
+     * - last_modified: last modification of the above file, as reported by the
+     *   Gutenberg catalog.
+Doesn't necessarily correspond to the real last
+     *   modification date of the file due to sloppy editing of the Gutenberg
+     *   catalog.
      */
     CREATE TABLE IF NOT EXISTS Metadata(
        key INTEGER PRIMARY KEY UNIQUE NOT NULL, metadata TEXT NOT NULL,
-       url TEXT UNIQUE NOT NULL
+       name TEXT UNIQUE NOT NULL,
-    );
+       encoding TEXT NOT NULL,
+       last_modified DATETIME NOT NULL
+    ) WITHOUT ROWID;

     /* Full-text index, for searching the contents of the metadata table.
      * Before indexing, values associated to a field are normalized to NFKC.
 Unicode